IzabellaRaulin/snap/docs/TASKS.md

         },
         "max-failures": 1,
 ```
 Set `count` to 1 to define _single run task_.
-You can expect that your task will finish in time equals `count` multiply by `interval`.
+You can expect that your task will finish in time equals to _count_ multiplied by _interval_.

 - **window schedule** which adds a start and/or stop time for the task.
 The time must be given as a quoted string in [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt) format, for example with specific time zone offset:
   - a regular window with determined start and stop time
 ```json
     "version": 1,
     "schedule": {